 Much like puzzle patterns, symmetrical patterns can be made up of anything, as long as it is the same on both sides of that imaginary line.
 So, these pages offer a lot of variety in sizes and shapes used and can be filled with lots of elements or feature just a few.

 "Asheville" by Paije

 Strip patterns include 1" strips on the layout.
 These may be cut by hand or with a die.
 The strips may run horizontal or vertical, or both.

 Strips can be used to make faux panoramas out of your photos, or to accent other photos on the layout.

-While people rarely look nice cut into strips, they are ideal for landscape, cityscape, architectural elements and fields of flowers.
+While people rarely look good cut into strips, they are ideal for landscape, cityscape, architectural elements and fields of flowers.
 That amazing view can be made more amazing with strips.

-Also, look for strip patterns when you want to use banners in your design.
+Also, look for strip patterns when you want to use the banner die in your design.